eexit/http2smtp/README.md

 1. Checkout this repo or only copy the `.env.dist` and `docker-compose.yml` files
 1. Rename `.env.dist` into `.env`
-1. Update the values accordingly
+1. Optional: update the values accordingly
 1. Pull images and run `docker-compose up http2smtp`

 ## Vendor endpoints